Environmental Neurotoxicology Research Project

 weighing 6 kg.
 Based on our finding that an oral dose of 1 g/kg in the primate

-this leaves a 4 to 8 fold margin of safety for a human infant eating one
+neurons, this leaves a 4 to 8 fold margin of safety for a human infant eating

-jar, a 2 to 4 fold margin if two jars are eaten and so forth.
-This is substantially
+one jar, a 2 to 4 fold margin if two jars are eaten and so forth.
+This is

-less than the 100-fold margin generally recommended to accommodate contingencies
+substantially less than the 100-fold margin generally recommended to accommodate

-such as species or individual differences in susceptibility to the mechanism
+contingencies such as species or individual differences in susceptibility

 In support of their assumption that human infants are invulnerable to MSG-induced brain damage, the NAS Subcommittee pointed to absence of behavioral manifestations in human infants given intravenous infusions of protein hydrolysates providing 0.3 g/kg/day of free glutamic acid.
 Our demonstration that MSG destroys hypothalamic neurons in monkeys as well as mice at intake doses lower than those required to produce acute behavioral manifestations points to a serious flaw in this line of reasoning.
 The subcutaneous injection of protein hydrolysate (0.2 cc) produces, in 10 day old infant mice, a hypothalamic lesion unaccompanied by behavior disturbances (22)."